 After committing the changes, the folder will be changed to the Sync stage again where the folder icon will be green again.

 Go back to the WSO2 Registry perspective.
 Resources have different versions.
-If there are versions available for the resource, it will be displayed in the right click menu of the resource.
-We display the five latest versions.
+If there are versions available for the resource, it will be displayed in the right-click menu of the resource.
+The five latest versions are displayed.

-You can either view or Restore version.
-When you click View, it will display the content of the version.
+You can either view or restore a version.
+When you click View, the content of the version is displayed.
 The Restore option will reset the selected version to the previous version.

 By double clcking on a resource, you can view it in the supported editor.

-With this feature, you can change resoources and set permissions to those resources of the given role.
+You can change resources and set permissions to those resources of the given role.
 This feature is availble for non-admin roles.
-Go to a non-admin role such as everyone or wso2.annonymous.role, right click and click Change Permission.
+Go to a non-admin role such as everyone or wso2.annonymous.role, right-click and click Change Permission.

 A wizard appears where you can select resources or collections from available registry instances.
 You can make multiple selections from this registry browser.